FusionCache/docs/docs/connecting.md

 <br/>

 ## WebSockets
-The Normal and Bulk WebSocket servers both have the following settings:
+The Standard and Bulk WebSocket servers both have the following settings:

 | Setting           | Value |
 |:---               |:---   |